-Avoid shaving, waxing, or chemical hair removal for at least 24 hours prior to your appointment.
+Avoid shaving, waxing, or chemical hair removal for at least 24 hours prior to your body and buttocks chemical peel appointment.

 If you’re prone to herpes outbreaks, begin taking your medication at least 3 days prior to your appointment.

 On the body chemical peels feel very mild.
-This is because the skin on the body is less sensitive than the skin on the face.
-Patient’s usually only feel a warm sensation.
+This is because the skin on the body is less sensitive than the skin on the face, so the results of body chemical peels are milder than chemical peels on the face.
+Patients usually only feel a warm sensation.

 The skin on the body is thicker than the skin on the face.
 In addition, the cellular turnover rate is slower.
-So therefore it takes longer to fully appreciate the results of the chemical peel on the body.
-Patient’s should expect to wait 3-4 weeks to fully appreciate the results.
+Therefore it takes longer to fully appreciate the results of the chemical peels for body acne or acne scars on the body.
+Patients should expect to wait 3-4 weeks to fully appreciate the results.

 The “downtime” is just a week.
 Meaning, this is when the skin is the driest and most sensitive.
-But because the body takes longer to heal, patients should expect dryness for up to 3-4 months.
+However because the body takes longer to heal, patients should expect dryness for up to 3-4 weeks.
 Sun exposure should be avoided completely for at least 2 weeks, and very limited for up to a month.
 Proper SPF must be utilized when exposed during those limited exposure periods.

 It depends.
-Chemical peels on the body can be safe to do in the Summer if the patient is completely out of the sun during the designated recovery period.
+Chemical peels on the body can be safe to do in the Summer if the patient is completely out of the sun during the designated recovery period of chemical peel treatment.
 Many patients find this challenging during the Summer months, but if they do want to proceed with a chemical peel it is possible with the appropriate safety parameters in place.

-Yes, to some degree.
+Yes, chemical peels for body acne scars are fantastic.
 Chemical peels are great for improving body acne scars and texture.
-It can take multiple peels in combination with microneedling and HD PRP to address significant scarring.
-But patients can expect an improvement with every treatment, especially when combined with medical grade skincare.
+It can take multiple peels in combination with body microneedling with exosomes to address significant scarring.
+But chemical peel patients can expect an improvement with every treatment, especially when combined with medical-grade skincare.

 Yes!
-Chemical peels in combination with medical grade skincare will drastically improve hyperpigmentation on the body.
-Depending on the level of hyperpigmentation and discoloration, various peels may be required, potentially combined with microneedling and HD PRP for best outcomes.
-Patient’s must be patient with the healing process when treating the body, as it does not heal as fast as the face for these corrective procedures.
+Chemical peels for the body in combination with medical grade skincare will drastically improve hyperpigmentation on the body.
+Depending on the level of hyperpigmentation and discoloration, various body hyperpigmentation treatments with chemical peels may be required, potentially combined with microneedling with exosomes for optimal results.
+Patients must be patient with the healing process when treating the body, as it does not heal as fast as the face for these corrective procedures.